rethinkdb/rethinkdb-rs/8-architecture/performance-report-2-1-5.md

 ### Notes

 * We were fortunate enough to receive free credits from Rackspace to perform the majority of these tests and are very grateful for their contributions to open source software.
 All of [Rackspace’s OnMetal offerings can be found here](https://www.rackspace.com/cloud/servers/onmetal).
+* We have published all relevant performance testing code and final results in the [rethinkdb/preformance-reports repository on Github](https://github.com/rethinkdb/performance-reports)
 * We’d love to answer any questions you have about these tests.
 Come join us at [http://slack.rethinkdb.com](http://slack.rethinkdb.com) and feel free to ask more specific questions we don’t answer here by pinging @danielmewes or @dalanmiller.
 * Recently, the team behind BigchainDB - a scalable blockchain database built on top of RethinkDB - has benchmarked RethinkDB on a 32-server cluster running on Amazon's EC2.
 They measured throughputs of  more than a million writes per second.
 Their conclusion: "There is linear scaling in write performance with the number of nodes".
 The full report is available at [https://www.bigchaindb.com/whitepaper/](https://www.bigchaindb.com/whitepaper/)